arnons1/dawdle/README.md

 ## Usage examples
 `$ dawdle --input="example_with_comma.csv" --with-header -s ","`
-This means analyze the file `example.csv`, assume the first line is the header and use a comma as a separator.
+This means analyze the file `example_with_comma.csv`, assume the first line is the header and use a comma as a separator.
 The example output is

-    create table matomy_sites (id int not null, name varchar(65) not null,
+    create table example_with_comma (id int not null, name varchar(65) not null,
                                      created_at datetime not null,
                                      updated_at datetime not null)

 To see all command line flags, run `$ dawdle --help`.